 But it’s made for Solid State Drives and does not support Time Machine backups.

-Best Format For Mac External Hard Drive Sierra
+Best Format For Mac External Hard Disk Sierra

 You can store, copy and paste your files onto the external drive as well as doing a Time Machine backup.

-You can use an SSD drive on your Mac running Sierra.
-Format it as HFS+
+You can use an external SSD drive on your Mac running Sierra.
+Format it as HFS+.

-You’ve explored the different Mac operating systems.
-And the best external drive formats for Mac.
+Now you’ve explored the different Mac operating systems.
+And the best Mac external drive formats.
 Now let’s venture into some basics.

 What Is This Thing A File System And Its Format?

-The file system on your external hard drive is how your Mac first recognizes the drive.
+The file system on your external HDD is how your Mac first recognizes the drive.

 Your Mac looks at the file system to read what is on your external drive.
 And then knows how to write your files to the external drive.
 Plus read how much free space is left.